 Environmental footprint | 181 acres | 865 acres (4.5 times the Flambeau Mine) |

-Read a detailed report by Dr. Al Gedicks, Executive Secretary, Wisconsin Resources Protection Council.
+Read a detailed report by Dr. Al Gedicks, Executive Secretary of the Wisconsin Resources Protection Council.

 How can I help save the river?